Black Seal is all about riding great bikes with amazing friends and sharing unforgettable experiences.

 But easy isn’t how he’d describe finding a software solution that catered for wholesale distribution, and retail and online stores.
 Kashi tried various systems but kept coming to deadends.
 “Cin7 managed to solve those dead-ends,” Kashi says.

-Switching to Cin7 software six months ago, Kashi can now efficiently manage multiple outlets with the centralised system.
+Switching to Cin7 software six months ago, Kashi can now efficiently manage multiple outlets with the centralized system.

 Black Seal is a wholesale distribution outlet, soon to become a retail store too; while Bike Otago only has retail and online stores.
 Kashi imports stock from other countries, such as US brand Yeti Cycles.